 S3, E3: Lyon

 Another Bourdain classic, this episode explores Lyon, the gastronomic capital of the world.
 Bourdain gets shown around by chef Daniel Boulud, and explains the history of the master chefs who made the city a culinary powerhouse, like “La Mère” Brazier and Paul Bocuse.
-Visits to a French school cafeteria and a typical Lyon brasserie are included, and all available to watch on Netflix.
+Visits to a French school cafeteria and a typical Lyon brasserie are included, and all available to watch on HBO.

 I’ll Have What Phil’s Having